 Dr. Patti Hill

-At the 103rd International Lions Convention, held virtually, Lion Dr. Patti Hill of Edmonton, Alberta, Canada was elected as 2nd International Vice President.
+At the 104th International Lions Convention held in Montreal, Canada, Lion Dr. Patti Hill of Edmonton, Alberta, Canada was elected as 1st International Vice President.

 A graduate of the University of Alberta, Dr. Hill has taught in Alberta and California.
 She is a teacher, a certified teacher of the deaf and hard of hearing, a registered psychologist, and a former principal and post-secondary instructor.